OctopusDeploy/blog/blog/2020-04/bitbucket-pipes-and-octopus-deploy/index.md

 **TL;DR**

-If you want to see the complete pipe script, skip straight to the [end](#complete-pipe-script) or view the [source code](https://bitbucket.org/octopusdeploy/pack/src/master/pipe/pipe.sh).
+If you want to see the complete Pipe script, skip straight to the [end](#complete-pipe-script) or view the [source code](https://bitbucket.org/octopusdeploy/pack/src/master/pipe/pipe.sh).
 If not, read on!

-The general structure to a pipe script file tends to follow this convention:
+The general structure to a Pipe script file tends to follow this convention:

 ![pipe script flow](bitbucket-pipe-script-flow.png)

 #### Mandatory Pipe variables

-For the `pack` command there are 5 parameters I wanted the pipe to handle:
+For the `pack` command there are 5 parameters I wanted the Pipe to handle:

 1. The `--id` of the package to create.
 1. The `--format` for the package; e.g. `NuPkg` or `Zip`.